callout background

 Find a Chiropractor in Minnesota

 Chiropractic care has been part of Minnesota health care for more than one hundred years.
 Today, hundreds of licensed chiropractors in Minnesota, from Duluth to Rochester, offer care for people living with pain.
-Explore the NOPAINMN map to find a provider near you.
+Explore the NOPAIN MN map to find a provider near you.

 Disclaimer

-Licensed chiropractic provider contact information listed on the Resource Map was provided by the Minnesota Chiropractic Board of Examiners in 2025.
-Please see the General Disclaimer page for additional disclaimers.
+Licensed chiropractic provider contact information listed on the Resource Map was intially provided by the Minnesota Chiropractic Board of Examiners in 2025.
+Providers have the opportunity to request a new record or update their exisiting record on the map.
+All mapped providers are verified through the appropriate licensing board prior to publication.